ytmous/ytmous/README.md

 ```

 ## 🖊Configuration
 This code is reading a config from Environment Variable that comes from your system.
+Those config is optional.
+So you don't need to care about.
 - `LIMIT`: Search / Video result from playlist, channel, or search result limit.
 The smaller, The faster.
 - `PROTOCOL`: This variable is used for m3u8 stream.
 Default: `https` for deploying
+- `USER_AGENT`: This variable is where we fake our user agent to request youtube.

 ## 📡Starting Server
 ```bash